 Unless otherwise directed, you should submit the file we've sent that ends like this: "_RGB.jpg".
-(It is actually what is referred to as "sRGB", the color profile of choice for online vendors.)
+(Some online vendors may request "sRGB", but "RGB" should work fine.)

 Rather than reinvent the wheel, here are a few blogs that have compared and contrasted a variety of photo printing services.
 Visit to learn what their authors recommend, and why:

 Sky's the limit.
-Etsy, CB2, yourpictureframes or Michael's, for starters.
-Umbra even offers FREE prints with most of its frames.
-And Nordstroms grants FREE shipping and returns, regardless of purchase price.
+Etsy, CB2, Aaron Brothers, yourpictureframes, Victorian Frame Company, Nations Photo Lab or Michael's, for starters.
+Nordstroms even grants FREE shipping and returns, regardless of purchase price.
 Google works wonders with shopping as well, as you can create a "shopping" search in your zip code for the gift type of your choice based on your budget.
 Alternately, consider foraging finds from your favorite vintage purveyor to compliment restorations from an earlier era.

 P.S.
 Why not make a custom frame or album?
 DIY joy for kids and adults alike!

-We hope to fill this section with an assortment of related discounts.
+We hope to fill this section with an assortment of related discounts for CARE Package donors (and Sandy survivors).
 Let the vendor know you're assisting a CARE for Sandy family.

 How sweet!
 Sure thing!
 If you are willing to print, frame and ship your photo(s).
 Though fill out our CARE Package registration form first, to make sure your budget matches what we think will work best for 'your' family.
 For instance if an alt donor were to come forward who could afford to print an entire album of wedding photos for 'your' family, or who was willing to buy matching frames for half a dozen, this option might better benefit 'your' family than a solo gift.
 Our form will ask you to provide the file name(s) for image(s) you might wish to gift.